Master's Program - Program Features

 Distinguished Lecturer Series

-You have the opportunity to attend nine special lectures every year in the Distinguished Lecturer Series, which brings international experts in all aspects of TESOL, Applied Linguistics, and Second Language Acquisition to TUJ.
+You have the opportunity to attend special lectures every year in the Distinguished Lecturer Series, which brings international experts in all aspects of TESOL, Applied Linguistics, and Second Language Acquisition to TUJ.

 These lectures are designed to enhance students' knowledge of current pedagogical practices and to develop their ability to conduct high-quality educational research.